Popularly known as the ‘Doji candle’, the Doji candlestick chart pattern is one of the most unique formations in the world of trading.

 How to trade Doji candlesticks

-When you see the Doji candlestick pattern and you want to place a trade, you can do so via derivatives such as CFDs.
+When you see the Doji candlestick pattern and you want to place a trade, you can do so via derivatives.
 Derivatives enable you to trade rising as well as declining prices.
 So, depending on what you think will happen with the asset’s price when one of the Doji patterns appears, you can open a long position or a short position.

 Follow these steps to trade when you see the Doji candlestick chart pattern: